 Short Attention Span

 A short attention span is the hallmark of this disorder.
-People with ADD have trouble sustaining attention and effort over prolonged periods of time.
+People with ADD have trouble sustaining attention and effort over prolonged periods of time, such as in Type 2 ADD or Inattentive ADD.
 Their attention tends to wander and they are frequently off task, thinking about or doing things other than the task at hand.
 Yet one of the things that often fool inexperienced clinicians assessing this disorder is that people with ADD do not have a short attention span for everything.
 Often, people with ADD can pay attention just fine to things that are new, novel or highly stimulating, interesting, or frightening.
 These things provide enough intrinsic stimulation that they activate the PFC so the person can focus and concentrate.

 As mentioned above, the PFC sends inhibitory signals to other areas of the brain, quieting stimulation from the environment so that you can concentrate.
 When the PFC is underactive, it doesn’t adequately dampen the sensory parts of the brain, and too many stimuli bombard the brain as a result.
 Distractibility is evident in many different settings for the person with ADD.
 In class, during meetings, or while listening to a partner, the person with ADD tends to notice other things going on and has trouble staying focused on the issue at hand.
 People with ADD tend to look around the room, drift off, appear bored, forget where the conversation is going and interrupt with extraneous information.
 Their distractibility and short attention span may also cause them to take much longer to complete their work.